Institute of Medicine Postgraduate Module Assessment Board

 Tuesday 1st July 2014

-This programme will aim both to inform and equip the practitioner with the necessary skills to function in a modern clinical environment specialising in caring for the patients presenting with gastrointestinal problems, and will be as relevant to day to day NHS hospital and general practice.
+This programme will aim both to inform and equip the practitioner with the necessary skills to function in a modern clinical environment specialising in caring for the diabetes patient, and will be as relevant to day to day NHS hospital and general practice.
 Specific aims include:

 understand the principles of evidence based medicine